SofiaKung/Highlight-app/README.md

 To connect to your own Mongo DB:

-Go to MongoDB Altas official page to sign up for an account:
+1. Go to MongoDB Altas official page to sign up for an account
-1. Create a free cluster
+2. Create a free cluster
-2. Create a user with read and write rights
+3. Create a user with read and write rights
-3. Add 0.0.0.0/0 IP in Network Access setting
+4. Add 0.0.0.0/0 IP in Network Access setting

 Create a `.env.local` file in your root directory: